-The effect of driving an expression containing generators is that suspend actually causes the generator to return.
+The effect of "driving" an expression containing generators is that suspend actually causes the generator to return.
 If alternatives are needed, backtracking occurs, and the effect is, as far as the generator can tell, that suspend has finally returned.
 The generator computes the next value, and suspends with that value.
-When the generator is exhausted, it merely fails without suspending, which just passes the failure back to the next most recent dormant generator, if any.
+When the generator is exhausted, it merely fails without suspending, which just passes the failure back to the next most recently inactivated generator, if any.

-Just as functions and operators can return normally, suspend, or fail, so can lcon procedures.
+Just as functions and operators can return normally, suspend, or fail, so can Icon procedures.
 The mechanics are essentially the same, but the differences in stack layout require different primitives.
-When lcon procedures return normally, the return value is presumed to be at the top of the stack, and pret is called.
-Similarly, lcon procedures call psusp to suspend.
+When Icon procedures return normally, the return value is presumed to be at the top of the stack and pret is called.
+Similarly, Icon procedures call psusp to suspend.
 Both of these routines also dereference the return result if it is a local variable.
-Pfail causes an lcon procedure to return with no result.
+The routine pfail causes an Icon procedure to return with no result.

 The same three primitives are also needed at the expression level: eret, esusp, and efail.
-Eret, like unmark, is not a library routine, but is generated as inline code.
-Both cause an exit from the current expression frame; but eret is supplies a result to the enclosing expression, while unmark does not.
-Esusp creates a dormant generator before supplying a result to the enclosing expression; it is used by the alternation control structure.
-Efail simply causes backtracking within the current expression frame.
+Unlike unmark, eret is not a library routine, but is generated as in-line code.
+Both cause an exit from the current expression frame; but eret supplies a result to the enclosing expression, while unmark does not.
+The routine esusp creates a inactive generator before supplying a result to the enclosing expression; it is used by the alternation control structure.
+The routine efail simply causes backtracking within the current expression frame.
 In fact, fail and pfail merely exit their procedure frame before branching to efail.